 Blue Cross Medicare Plans – Medigap or Medicare Advantage?

-Blue Cross Medicare - Medigap or Medicare Advantage PlanAll Blue Cross Medicare plans are not created equal – Medigap or Medicare Advantage?
+Senior Couple at Tennis NetAll Blue Cross Medicare plans are not created equal – Medigap or Medicare Advantage?

 Maybe you had Blue Cross Blue Shield health insurance through your employer or perhaps you had an individual Blue Cross health insurance policy.
-You’d like to stay with a familiar company but which is better for you Blue Cross Medicare Advantage or a Blue Cross Medigap policy?
+You’d like to stay with a familiar company but which is better for you; Blue Cross Medicare Advantage or a Blue Cross Medigap policy?

 Blue Cross Medicare Advantage plans